apache/airflow/docs/apache-airflow/installation/installing-from-pypi.rst

 Why we need constraints
 =======================

-Airflow™ installation can be tricky because Airflow is both a library and an application.
+Airflow® installation can be tricky because Airflow is both a library and an application.

 Libraries usually keep their dependencies open and applications usually pin them, but we should do neither and both at the same time.
 We decided to keep our dependencies as open as possible